 In June 2017, the Company entered into a joint venture with Emerald Health Therapeutics, Inc. (together with its affiliates, "Emerald").
 The joint venture was formed by way of a corporation named "Pure Sunfarms Corp.", a licensed producer and supplier of cannabis products to be sold to other licensed providers and provincial governments across Canada and internationally.
-On March 8, 2018, Pure Sunfarms was granted a cultivation license and on July 30, 2018 a sales license, both under the Access to Cannabis for Medical Purposes Regulations ("ACMPR") by Health Canada (repealed October 17, 2018 and replaced by the Canadis Act, S.C.
+On March 8, 2018, Pure Sunfarms was granted a cultivation license and on July 30, 2018 a sales license, both under the Access to Cannabis for Medical Purposes Regulations ("ACMPR") by Health Canada (repealed October 17, 2018 and replaced by the Cannabis Act, S.C.
 2018, c.
 16).
-On March 8, 2019 Pure Sunfarms received its seventh amendment from Health Canada, which approved all 16 grow rooms for a total of 1.0 million square feet of cultivation.
+During 2017, the Company granted rights to one of its greenhouses located in Delta, British Columbia (the "Delta 3 Greenhouse").
+On March 8, 2019 Pure Sunfarms received its seventh amendment from Health Canada, which approved all 16 grow rooms for cultivation.
 On March 31, 2019, Pure Sunfarms exercised its option on the existing 1.1 million square foot Delta 2 greenhouse facility currently owned by VFF in Delta, British Columbia.
 The Delta 2 greenhouse facility is a nearly identical "sister" facility immediately adjacent to the 1.1 million square foot Delta 3 greenhouse facility.
 The addition of the Delta 2 greenhouse facility will double Pure Sunfarms' total production area to 2.2 million square feet and, with conservatively targeted annual production of approximately 75,000 kilograms of dried cannabis, will double its annual cannabis production potential to approximately 150,000 kilograms.
-On September 6, 2019, Pure Sunfarms received from Health Canada certain amendments to its license required to permit the sale and distribution of packaged, Pure Sunfarms-branded dried cannabis products directly to private retailers and provincial/territorial wholesalers.
-Pure Sunfarms has since begun shipping branded dried cannabis products to the Ontario Cannabis Retail Corporation (operating as the Ontario Cannabis Store) (the "OCS") and the British Columbia Liquor Distribution Branch (the "BCLDB").